marcusgia2505/LIONESS_doc/docs/0305_notes.rst

 From experiments we conducted on MTurk, we noticed that participants often just leave the task when they have to wait long, or when they have no information as to how long they have to wait.
 This is why the *lobby* has a timer.
 When this timer reaches 0, participants can choose to leave the HIT and get their participation fees.
 Alternatively, they can choose to return to the lobby and wait two more minutes (after which they again can choose to either leave or wait for another two minutes).

 Experimenters can choose 3 types of :ref:`matching procedures <matching_procedures>`.
+Using multiple treatments within one experimental session is possible, but will lead to longer waiting times in the lobby (as more participants need to be ready to form a group).
+A similar logic applies to group size: the smaller the groups, the faster matching will be, and the smaller the chances are of dropouts.

 Decision
 ============